mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 bubble.
 Piezoelectric layers in the bubble wall translate the user's movements into electricity to recharge the bubble's batteries and power its distress beacon, and a small oxygen tank both inflates the bubble and provides two person/hours of life support.
-A self- repairing plastic seal serves as an emergency airlock.
+A self-repairing plastic seal serves as an emergency airlock.
 Rescue bubbles are found on both space and sea vessels as emergency lifeboats.
 Cr.
 600.